 Travel to Uzbekistan and visit Khiva, Samarkand, Bukhara.
 Place names evocative of the riches of the Silk Road between China and the West.
 Today, these cities, together with the capital Tashkent, make up the modern country of Uzbekistan which is at the very heart of Central Asia.

-Three of the Exeter team have traveled to Uzbekistan multiple times, and it is one of our favorite destinations.
+Several of our team have traveled to Uzbekistan multiple times, and it is one of our favorite destinations.

 Go for the piercingly blue skies, shimmering mosaic domes and desert backdrop that will make you feel that you are an extra on the set of 1001 nights.